Exposed circuits, linear quotients, and chordal clutters: Main results and discussion

-The concepts of exposed circuits and circuit erasures are reminiscent of certain constructions from the study of \emph{simple homotopy theory} (see for example \cite{Coh}).
+\begin{rem} The concept of an exposed circuits is reminiscent of certain constructions from the study of \emph{simple homotopy theory} (see for example \cite{Coh}).
 Here if $\Delta$ is a simplicial complex, a face $\tau \in \Delta$ is called a \emph{free face} if it is contained in a unique facet $\sigma$.
 The removal of $\tau$ along with all simplices $\gamma$ such that $\tau \subset \gamma \subset \sigma$ is called an \emph{elementary collapse}.
 Since elementary collapses preserve (simple) homotopy type, in particular any such complex obtained this way from a simplex will be contractible.